THE LWC WANTS A NEW CONTRACT

 - IMPROVE MILA - Eliminate all copays.
 Reduce hours to fully qualify back to 700.

-- COLA WITH 10% RAISE- a COLA from the inception of the last contract in 2012 and a COLA clause for all future contracts if we have not been successful at interim negotiation of this demand.
-A 15% raise in 2024 over life of contract.
-Assuming inflation levels off to 5% a year this rate would be about $52 an hr ST.
+- WAGES: COLA WITH A 20% RAISE- a retroactive COLA payment from the beginning of the last contract in 2018 to compensate for lost wages and a COLA clause for all future contracts.
+A 20% raise in 2024 over life of contract.
+Assuming inflation levels off to 5% a year this rate would be roughly $60 hr ST.

-- REMOVE CAP ON CRF - equally and transparently distribute amongst qualifying LS
+- REMOVE CAP ON CRF - distributed equally and transparently amongst qualifying LS

 - ELIMINATE NON-UNION WORK